devops329/devops/instruction/christlikeLearning/christlikeLearning.md

 Ponder on this as you seek to master and apply the concepts of this course.
 You will repeat this same exercise at the conclusion of the course.

-Once you are done, go over to Canvas and submit that you have completed this.

 ```masteryls
 {"id":"ad9f8fcc-e180-430a-aef1-9cce645bad04", "title":"Multiple choice", "type":"multiple-choice", "syncGrade":true, "autoGrade":true }
 I have completed the **Christlike Learning** deliverable, including recording how to show gratitude, plead for help, and use my talents for good in all aspects of my life.